-- 24.1 Before any Personnel or Supervisor is involved in the Services, the Provider must arrange and pay for all checks, and comply with any other conditions in relation to the person's involvement, as specified in: - (a) any relevant legislation, and in particular, any Working with Children Laws, in effect in the jurisdiction(s) in which the Services are conducted; and - (b) any Guidelines. - 24.2 The Provider must not allow any Personnel or a potential Supervisor to participate in the Services, including any Industry Awareness Experience: - (a) contrary to any relevant legislation or any Guidelines; or unless the Provider has put in place reasonable measures to remove or substantially reduce that risk.
+- 24.1 Before any Personnel or Supervisor is involved in the Services, the Provider must arrange and pay for all checks, and comply with any other conditions in relation to the person's involvement, as specified in: - (a) any relevant legislation, and in particular, any Working with Children Laws, in effect in the jurisdiction(s) in which the Services are conducted; and - (b) any Guidelines. - 24.2 The Provider must not allow any Personnel or a potential Supervisor to participate in the Services, including any Industry Awareness Experience:

-- (b) if: - (i) a relevant check shows that they have been convicted of a crime and a reasonable person would consider that the conviction means that the person would pose a risk to other persons involved in the Services; or - (ii) there is otherwise a reasonably foreseeable risk that the person may cause loss or harm to any other person,
+- (a) contrary to any relevant legislation or any Guidelines; or - (b) if: - a relevant check shows that they have been convicted of a crime and a reasonable person would consider that the conviction means that the person would pose a risk to other persons involved in the Services; or - (ii) there is otherwise a reasonably foreseeable risk that the person may cause loss or harm to any other person, unless the Provider has put in place reasonable measures to remove or substantially reduce that risk.